void-linux/void-packages/Manual.md

 - `homepage` A string pointing to the `upstream` homepage.

-- `license` A string matching any license file available in `/usr/share/licenses`.
-Multiple licenses should be separated by commas, Example: `GPL-3, LGPL-2.1`.
+- `license` A string matching the license's [SPDX Short identifier](https://spdx.org/licenses) Multiple licenses should be separated by commas, Example: `GPL-3.0-or-later, LGPL-2.1-only`.

 - `maintainer` A string in the form of `name <user@domain>`.
 The email for this field must be a valid email that you can be reached